-Turn Your Thanksgiving into a Classy Affair with a Thanksgiving Themed Suit
+Turn Your Thanksgiving into a Classy Affair with a Thanksgiving Suit Jacket

 Once Black Friday gained popularity, the modern spirit of Thanksgiving became somewhat ostentatious, and men's Thanksgiving suits are the perfect way to embrace the attitude of extra.
 When you show up to your family Thanksgiving dinner in an ugly Thanksgiving suit, there's no question that you came prepared to fully exploit the holiday that openly celebrates indulgence.
 From subjecting ourselves to a truly unreasonable amount of casserole-based foods and napping off our tryptophan comas to rolling out of bed at 3am only to stand in line for hours and rack up enough credit card debt in one weekend to make our annual tax return laugh, the Thanksgiving holiday weekend is filled with beloved traditions of American excess.
 So pick your over-the-top Thanksgiving suit jacket and your matching dress pants, and suit up to enjoy Thanksgiving with a "treat yo self" kind of attitude.
 Oh, and don't forget the bow tie.